 6. Ella the Elegant Elephant Ella was a favorite of Jayden’s when he was young.
 He took to a light blue Carter’s brand elephant as a baby and when he was a toddler I found the Ella books.
 This is one of the books I had included in a previous list of Read Alouds.
 That list also includes a few that are not on this list that we love as well.

 7. Pete the Cat – I Love My White Shoes This is another great book we were introduced to at story time a few years back.
 I can still hear the sing song tune of Mike who does story time in my head…”I love my white shoes, I love my white shoes.”

 The following 3 books are one I have recently read to Ava (who will be 6 this month) for our Mother/Daughter Book Club.
+Each one became one of our favorite read alouds.
 We loved them all for different reasons.
-Pipi Longstocking is fun and fanciful, The Doll People has fantastic illustrations, and Betsy-Tacy is such a great story of childhood friendship.
+Pippi Longstocking is fun and fanciful, The Doll People has fantastic illustrations, and Betsy-Tacy is such a great story of childhood friendship.

 The Big Book of Homeschooling